 As part of raising up a new generation of leaders and missionaries through teaching, coaching and discipleship, they also desire to empower former YWAM staff and students now in the secular work force to live out their missional calling.
 They are working to do this through one-on-one meetings and developing transitional training and support programs.
 Jeff also writes a weekly blog to encourage and challenge readers in their daily choices to follow and serve Jesus.Donate to the Herringshaw'sCheck out Jeff's blog

-Over the years, Joe has run various grief support groups in many different locations, and sat with numerous individuals discussing their heartaches.
+Joe Immordino has spent the past 20 plus years ministering to those that have experienced loss.
+He offers support to individuals, groups, and online wherever they may be.
+Over the years, he has run various grief support groups in many different locations and sat with numerous individuals discussing their heartaches.